-By virtue of the above, University of Kentucky facilities resources, including but not limited to property, equipment, human resources, and other assets, shall be used only for educational, cultural or charitable purposes, or other purposes as determined by the President or by the administrative officer to whom the President has delegated this responsibility in accordance with these Governing Regulations, Administrative Regulations, and University Senate Rules.
+By virtue of the above, University of Kentucky facilities property and resources, including but not limited to real property, equipment, human resources, and other tangible and intangible assets, shall be used only for educational, cultural or charitable purposes, or other purposes as determined by the President or by the administrative officer to whom the President has delegated this responsibility in accordance with these Governing Regulations, Administrative Regulations, and University Senate Rules.

-Political Activity
+1. Political Activity

 The University cannot endorse, support or promote any political candidate or any partisan political activity.
-Therefore, University facilities_resources shall not be used for conventions, rallies, or any campaign activities that would further the interests of a political party2 or of a candidate or candidates for public office.
-The facilities_resources of the University may be used for public forums to Governing Regulations which all legally qualified candidates for a public office are invited to speak provided that all such candidates are given equal access and opportunity to speak.
+Therefore, University facilities-resources shall not be used for conventions, rallies, or any campaign activities that would further the interests of a political party or of a candidate or candidates for public office.
+The facilitiesresources of the University may be used for public forums to Governing Regulations which all legally qualified candidates for a public office are invited to speak provided that all such candidates are given equal access and opportunity to speak.

-University facilities_resources may be used by registered student organizations for meetings with a candidate or candidates for public office when meetings are open in attendance to students, faculty members, and staff employees of the University.
+University facilities may be used by registered student organizations for meetings with a candidate or candidates for public office when meetings are open in attendance to students, faculty members, and staff employees of the University.